salehah737/codespaces-nextjs/README.md

 A modern web application for connecting customers with mechanics and facilitating the purchase of vehicle parts and services.

+## Latest Features (May 2025)

+- Modern CTA components with haptic feedback and visual effects
+- Animated hero section with gradient text and floating elements
+- Scroll reveal animations for enhanced user experience
+- Interactive feature cards with hover effects
+- Multilingual UI components in English and Bahasa Melayu
+- Camera scanner for identifying parts from Malaysian vehicle manuals
+- Enhanced mechanic and seller registration process
+- Support for Malaysian vehicle brands and parts
+- Brand-specific scanners for Malaysian vehicles:
+  - Yamaha parts scanner with data from yamaha-motor.com.my
+  - Honda parts scanner with data from honda.com.my
+  - Proton parts scanner with data from proton.com
+  - Perodua parts scanner with data from perodua.com.my
+- API endpoints for integration with other systems:
+  - Parts search API with filtering by brand, model, and category
+  - Models API for retrieving vehicle model information
+  - Brands API for accessing supported vehicle brands
+  - API documentation endpoint
+- Community features:
+  - Discord integration for real-time discussions and support
+  - Community forums for in-depth discussions
+  - Social media integration

 ## Features

 - **User Authentication**